Connection between low vision & mental health

 In addition to reminding you about the importance of eye health, we are going to dive a little deeper into the connection between vision impairment and mental and emotional health.

-What we often forget to think about when it comes to those suffering with vision problems is the toll it takes on mental and emotional health and wellbeing.
+What we often forget to think about when it comes to those suffering with vision problems is the toll it takes on mental and emotional health and wellbeing, especially as we age.

 Here’s an example: